The best face sunscreen picks to wear 365 days a year

 Very thin formula, meaning risks of dripping

-"This is one of my all-time favorite formulas," agrees My Imperfect Life's deputy editor and in-house beauty expert, Aleesha Badkar.
-"Yes, it does come out a little runny, but I actually quite like the thin texture as it absorbs into the skin quickly and prevents any greasy or white cast on the skin after use.
-I also found it had a kind of blurring effect on my oily, large pore-prone complexion, so—for me at least—it gave the impression that I'd applied a sheer makeup base, almost working like a sunscreen and primer in one."
+"This is one of my all-time favorite formulas," agrees My Imperfect Life's deputy editor and in-house beauty expert Aleesha Badkar.
+"It does come out a little runny, but I quite like the thin texture as it absorbs quickly and doesn't leave a greasy or white cast.
+It has a kind of blurring effect on my oily, large pore-prone complexion so, for me, gives the impression that I've applied a sheer makeup base, almost like a sunscreen and primer in one."
+(If you're unsure whether to apply sunscreen or moisturizer first, SPF is always the last step in your regime before makeup.)

 Glossier Invisible Shield SPF30 bottle